chanzuckerberg/cellxgene-census/docs/census_notebook_guidelines.md

 To include Python notebooks in the doc site, create a symlink to the notebook in [cellxgene-census/docs/notebooks/](https://github.com/chanzuckerberg/cellxgene-census/tree/main/docs/notebooks) folder.

-These assets are user-facing and are automatically rendered to the doc-sites, they are one of the primary means by which users get onboarded to the product.
+These assets are user-facing and are automatically rendered to the doc-sites and are one of the primary means by which users get onboarded to the product.
 Thus the following guidelines need to be followed to ensure readability and a consistent experience.

 ## Guidelines